bryandfh/Cheat-Sheet/Apex Bonus/User Setup/User Setup.md

 * The email and username will be the same when adding a user with this method.
 Individual user records will need to be edited after creation to choose further details

 #### **Login History:**
+* It shows up to 20K records.
 * Can be viewed as a related list.
-* It shows up to 20K records

 ![Login history](./images/loginhistory1.png)

 #### **Reset passwords:**